serginc21/alphabacktest/docs/README.md

 Moreover, the parameters that are required by the engine to reproduce this behaviour are set by default but the user can change them and adapt it to what their broker sets as conditions.
 The attributes are the following.

 - ```slippage```.
-This parameter refers to the difference between the price at which the order is placed and the price at which the trade is executed [CFI](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/slippage/).
+This parameter refers to the difference between the price at which the order is placed and the price at which the trade is executed ([CFI](https://corporatefinanceinstitute.com/resources/knowledge/trading-investing/slippage/)).
 Although the slippage can really be zero, positive or negative, in alphabacktest it is considered to always be playing against the interests of the trader.

 - ```leverage```.
-[Investopedia](https://www.investopedia.com/terms/l/leverage.asp) describes the leverage as found in the following quote.
+[Investopedia](https://www.investopedia.com/terms/l/leverage.asp) describes the leverage as follows.
   >Leverage refers to the use of debt (borrowed funds) to amplify returns from an investment or project.

-    In this module the leverage is a multiplier that refers to the *n* times your capital is increased by the debt.
+    In this module the leverage is a multiplier that refers to the *n* times your capital is increased by taking debt.
 Leverage can range from 1 (meaning no debt) up to 400 depending on the financial product.
 (Again, thanks [Investopedia](https://www.investopedia.com/terms/m/maximum-leverage.asp)).
 Nonetheless, this number is usually set by your broker.

 - ```fees```.
-This refers to the commission the broker is charging per unit of currency, meaning that it will be dependent on the amount the trader allocates to the trade.
+This refers to the commissions the broker is charging per unit of capital invested, meaning that it will be dependent on the amount the trader allocates to the trade.

--```capital```.
+- ```capital```.
 Total initial amount of liquidity the account is provided with.
 It is not considered to be in any specific currency; just the currency the security is traded with.
 Therefore, the backtest will not consider fluctuations due to the FX markets evolution.

 #### **Results treatment** ####
-The default configuration is set to save the results in csv files inside a folder the engine creates in the cwd and it runs a [Dash](https://dash.plotly.com) app where the results are plotted and presented.
-In case the user wanted to desactivate any of this features, the initialisation allows it.
-Setting ```save_results``` or ```plot_results``` (bool) as ```False```.
+The default configuration is set to save the results in csv files inside a folder named ```backtest_results``` the engine creates in the cwd and it runs a [Dash](https://dash.plotly.com) app where the results are plotted and the statistics presented.
+In case the user wanted to desactivate any of this features, the initialisation allows it by setting ```save_results``` or ```plot_results``` (bool) as ```False```.
 Moreover, if the user wanted to change the directory where the results are stored, ```save_path``` (str) is the parameter to customize.

 Example: